 The proposed site is located within the range of the desert tortoise, burrowing owl and several other sensitive species as well as vegetation habitat types that could support these species.
-According to PEC (2010) the project site is situated in the western portion of the Mojave Desert where desert tortoise population range is in a low-medium density zone: 20-50 tortoises per square mile.
+According to PEC (2011) the project site is situated in the western portion of the Mojave Desert where desert tortoise population range is in a low-medium density zone: 20-50 tortoises per square mile.
 Within the Mojave population of the desert tortoise, the BLM has divided the range into six recovery units.
 The project site is within the desert tortoise western Mojave recovery unit.
 There are 14 Desert Wildlife Management Areas (DWMAs) within the six recovery units.
 DWMAs are considered critical habitat and usually offer preferred habitat characteristics.
 The project site is not located within a DWMA.
 The nearest is the Pinto Mountains DWMA located approximately 11 miles to the southeast.

 Protocol surveys were conducted by PEC during the 2010 survey period.
-According to the subsequent Biological Resources Survey Report (PEC 2010) neither desert tortoises nor any sign of their existence (scats, bones, eggshell fragments, burrows, courtship ring, drinking depressions or fresh dirt/diggings) were detected within the project boundary.
+According to the subsequent Biological Resources Survey Report (PEC 2011) neither desert tortoises nor any sign of their existence (scats, bones, eggshell fragments, burrows, courtship ring, drinking depressions or fresh dirt/diggings) were detected within the project boundary.
 Although the findings of the desert tortoise surveys were negative, there is moderate potential for tortoises that occur in the vicinity to wander onto the site during construction or project operation.
 It is anticipated that an incidental take permit will not be required for this project; nonetheless, there are several mitigation measures, listed below, which the project will have to comply with in order to prevent tortoises from entering onto the site during the construction phase.
 With implementation of these measures impacts associated with desert tortoises are anticipated to be less than significant.

-According to the Biological Resources Study (PEC 2010) no burrowing owls or diagnostic sign (burrows with associated pellets or whitewash) of the species were observed during the focused surveys of the project site.
-However, there are potential burrows (those produced by ground squirrels and suitable manmade structures) that could be utilized by the species within the project site.
+According to the Biological Resources Study (PEC 2011) no burrowing owls or diagnostic sign (burrows with associated feathers, pellets or whitewash) of the species were observed during the focused surveys of the project site.
+However, burrowing owls have been detected in the project vicinity and the site is considered potential burrowing owl habitat (CNDDB 2010).
+Additionally, there are potential burrows (those produced by ground squirrels and suitable manmade structures) that could be utilized by the species within the project site.
 Precautionary measures are included below, in case burrowing owls are identified during construction.
 No other sensitive bird reptile or mammal species were detected during the survey effort.

-No naturally occurring native fish populations or amphibians were observed within the proposed project site.
-Reptiles, birds, and mammals that were observed within the project site include the following:
+No naturally occurring native fish populations or amphibians were observed within the proposed Project site.
+Reptiles, birds, and mammals that were observed within the project site and identified in the Biological Report (PEC 2011) include the following: